JoelJMathewgit/FilmFusion2/README.md

 Clone the repository using `git clone https://github.com/JoelJMathewgit/FilmFusion2.git`.

-Navigate to the project folder with `cd film-fusion`.
+Navigate to the project folder with `cd FilmFusion2`.

 Install dependencies by running `npm install`.